 Eugh, hangovers.
 They suck-diddly-uck at the best of times, but then boom!
-Kids came along, making your ‘adult headaches’ pretty intolerable.
-Yep, hangovers with kids are the WORST.
+Kids come along and make your ‘adult headaches’ pretty intolerable.
+Here's how to deal with them.

-Remember your pre-parent days, when you could go on an all-night bender, chugging drink after drink, then sleep it off the next day until whenever you darned well chose?
-When you could lie on the sofa nursing your banging head with greasy junk food, binge-watching TV and mindless romcoms all day and shunning all adulting duties?
+Remember your pre-parent days, when you could go on an all-night bender, chug drink after drink, then sleep it off the next day until whenever you darned well chose?
+You could lie on the sofa nursing your banging head with greasy junk food, binge-watch TV and mindless romcoms all day and shun all adulting duties?
 Yeah.
 Those days are gone.
 Now your self-inflicted suffering comes with a side of screaming toddler and (semi-)responsible parenting.
-So how do us parents get through a hangover when you have kids?
+So, how do us parents get through a hangover when you have kids?
 These tips may* well do the trick…

 *I use that word incredibly loosely.

 How to survive a hangover with kids

 1. Use your full arsenal of feminine charm

 I don’t care if you have to resort to your special ‘birthdays and anniversary’ undies, bribery, blackmail, or even threaten to employ a hitman.
 If you’re hanging out of your arse after one too many vinos last night, do whatever you can to score a couple of extra hours in bed while your partner takes on parenting duty (you can always tag team if they were out last night with you).
 By.
 Any.
 Means.
 Necessary.
 There are only two things that are going to make you feel better today: sleep, and hair of the dog.
 And the responsible part of our brain tells us the latter isn’t an option.